 An important finding of the current analysis was the high rates of victimization of the program youth.
 More than two-thirds of the youth were a victim of a crime at least once between 2016 and 2020.
 This rate is higher than the victimization rate among the youth in the NYVRP communities.
 In the community youth survey that we conducted for the 2018-19 process evaluation of the NYVRP, 47% of the community youth who completed the survey (N = 100) reported that they were physically assaulted in their communities (Jewell et al., 2019).
-The high levels of victimization both among the NYVRP participants and the communities.
+The high levels of victimization both among the NYVRP participants and the community youth can be attributed to the high level of criminality and gang involvement in the communities.
 Further, research has shown that the youth who are at high risk in terms of violent behaviours and who are involved in the juvenile justice system are at especially high risk for exposure to violence (Kretschmar et al., 2017).
 In line with this previous research, the fact that almost all NYVRP clients are at high risk partially explains the high rates of victimization among them.